rwbaumg/admin-scripts/README.md

 Most of these scripts are the result of my never-ending desire to make my life as easy as possible; still, I do take pride in my code.
-As such, please make sure you include proper attribution if you decide to use any of these in any projects or production environments.
+As such, please make sure you include proper attribution if you decide to use any of these in a project or production environment.

 Note that these scripts were never really intended to be public, so do not expect any warranties of any kind.
 Some of these scripts can be extremely